zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/github.md

 ---
-description: Store secrets in GitHub.
+description: Store secrets in GitHub
 ---

 The GitHub secrets manager is a [secrets manager](./overview.md) flavor provided with